GSA/challenges-and-prizes/_all-challenges/1150-xtechbolt.md

   The concept White Papers will be evaluated using the detailed evaluation criteria found on the [contest submission page](https://www.xtechsearch.army.mil/).
 how-to-enter: >-
   The xTechBOLT program is voluntary and open to all entities that meet the eligibility requirements.
 There may be only one submission per eligible entity.
-The registration information and upload submission must be received by 8:59 PM PST (11:59 PM EST) on 16 October 2020.
+The registration information and upload submission must be received by 11:59 PM PST on 16 October 2020 (02:59 AM ET on 17 October 2020).
 Submissions received after the deadline will not be considered.

   **Visit the contest page for registration details: <https://www.xtechsearch.army.mil/>**